22388o/ssh_over_tor/README.md

 ## 📄 Prelude and Objective ##
 Running a lightning node requires maintenance of the underlying hard- and software because it should stay in the game for the long run.
 Most nodes are run by the usual guy and gal next door which definitely means "we got a life out there".
 Believe it or not ;)

 A node should have its channels available for lightning payments as much as it can.
-Longer downtimes are bad considering lightning a globally active payment network.
+Longer downtimes are bad considering lightning as a globally active payment network.
 You don't want to queue up a line of pissed people behind yourself, telling them you currently can't pay because your lightning node has Tor issues, right?
 So maintenance is crucial and it's good practice if you're able to do it wherever you are.

 ## 📜 Table of Content ##